 Burnout prevention:

-Mindfulness for Aries: Traditional meditation might frustrate you.
+Mindfulness for Aries: Traditional meditation might frustrate you because stillness can feel like being trapped.
 Try:

 Learn more about timing health decisions: Explore Electional Astrology for Life Choices.